 Our second mass-produced Smart EV, the P7, is a four-door sports sedan.
-As our flagship model, the P7 is expected to reinforce our positioning as a leading Smart EV brand.
-The P7 has a post-subsidy price ranging from RMB229,900 to RMB349,900.
-We initiated the development of the P7 at the end of 2017 and began accepting orders for the P7 in April 2020.
-We started the production of the P7 and began delivery in May 2020.
+As our flagship model, the P7 is expected to continue to reinforce our positioning as a leading Smart EV brand.
+The P7 was named the Car of the Year 2021 by the Xuanyuan Awards, China's most prestigious award for auto quality and innovation.
+The P7 has a post-subsidy price ranging from RMB229,900 to RMB409,900.
+We initiated the development of the P7 at the end of 2017 and started accepting orders for the P7 in April 2020.
+We started the production of the P7 and began delivery in May 2020, and have delivered 15,062 units of the P7 to customers as of December 31, 2020.
 In November 2020, we unveiled the P7 Wing, a limited edition designed to maximize the sporty and dynamic style of the sports sedan with a pair of specifically-designed scissor-style front doors that are traditionally only available in luxury sports vehicles.
+We started the delivery of the P7 Wing in March 2021.
+In March 2021, we also introduced LFP battery version of the P7 to provide our customers with more affordable options of premium configurations that enable smart features.

-The table below sets forth certain technical features of the various configurations of the P7 we offered as of September 30, 2020.
-In particular, the P7 offers an NEDC range of up to 706 km (439 miles) on a single charge, which is the longest among EVs that are available in China, based on the MIIT NEV Catalogues.
+The table below sets forth certain technical features of the various configurations of the P7 we offered as of March 31, 2021.
+In particular, the P7 offers an NEDC range of up to 706 km (439 miles) on a single charge, which is the longest among the EVs that have been mass delivered in China as of December 31, 2020, based on the MIIT NEV Catalogues.